Our stomach is a fascinating universe

 This balance contributes in particular to the proper development of the immune system and the digestive system.

-Function of the microbiota
+Function of the microbiota2.

 acts as a barrier and defense against pathogens